 7. Store miscellaneous accessories in bins.

-Keep gloves, hats and other accessories in bins to add some personal style to your closet, while making efficient use of shelf storage space.
-There is a variety of bin types you can choose from, such as cloth, clear plastic, crates and baskets.
-Adding labels to the bins will help you find exactly what you’re looking for on any given day.
+Your spontaneous trip to the Container Store was not for nothing.
+Keep gloves, hats and other accessories in bins to add personal style to your closet, while making efficient use of shelf storage space.
+There are a variety of container types you can choose from, such as cloth, clear plastic, crates and baskets.
+Adding labels to the bins will help you find exactly what you’re looking for when you need it.

 Apply These Closet Organizing Tips to the Rest of Your Home

-Once you start utilizing a few of the best ways to organize a walk-in closet, getting ready in the morning is sure to “spark joy” once again.
-And now that you’ve tackled the organization of your walk-in closet, you should feel confident about taking on the rest of the house.
+Once you start utilizing a few of these primary bedroom closet organizing tips, getting ready in the morning is sure to “spark joy” once again.
+And when you’ve tackled all of our walk-in closet organization ideas, you should feel confident about taking on the rest of the house.